 - Email addresses

-- Social Security Numbers, taxpayer ID numbers, and/or other government-issued identification information
+- Social Security numbers, taxpayer identification numbers, driver’s license numbers, passport numbers, and/or other government-issued identification numbers

 - Marital/relationship status and/or information about spouses/partners

 - Medical condition and/or physical or mental disability

 - Sex, gender, gender identity, and/or gender expression

 - Sexual orientation

 - Information about familial status and/or children (e.g., the number of children and/or their names, ages, and/or genders)